 To be perfectly clear, this came out in 1995, and was done by Studio Triangle Staff.
 This movie has such beautiful concert effects, such realistic yet beautiful character models that represent the best of the film side of this anime era, such fluid and breathtaking battles that hold up majestically.
 The CGI is actually not intrusive or distracting, well most of the time.
 Sometimes, it gets a bit awkward, and not all of the effects blend perfectly with the CGI.
 However, some scenes, like the space fold scene look majestic.
 Seeing this futuristic 2040 and the effects and innovative features of these new Valkyries, just shows the beauty of this futuristic world.
 The wings can mold their shape.
 The vehicles look like futuristic versions of the vehicles presented in the time of the movie's release.
 It even retains a few of the city quirks of our modern times like spray cans being used as graffiti.
 The concert visuals look very impressive, and captivating.
 Once again, the fights look expertly crafted, and perfectly shot, leading to some of the best mech fights I've seen in quite some time.
 The sequence near the beginning with Isamu horsing around with the YT-19 really hooks you in as you feel the adventurous adrenaline that Ismau's feeling, due to the amazing directing by Shoji Kawamori, Shinichiro Watanabe, and Yuji Moriyama.
 It impresses 21 years later (at the time of this review) as it did back then along with contemporaries such as Ghost in the Shell, and that's a testament to it's beauty.

 The actual OST done by Yoko Kanno is impressive.
 The guitar bit when Isamu does the airplane gesture with his hand conveys the tone of that quirk perfectly, and is honestly a bit catchy.
 Myung's song: Voices.
 It's a great and kinda beautiful song, in both English and Japanese.
 You should give it a listen.
 Sharon's songs are melodically creepy, except for that one cheerier and merrier one, which was also catchy.
-Unfortunately, the rest of the OST isn't as memorable.
-The original OVAs had dubs, and from what I've listened, they are both rather mediocre.
-Sure the song is nice, but the acting performances on both the Manga Entertainment dub and the Bandai dub were lukewarm at best, and wince-worthy at worst.
-Luckily, the movie is spared from any English dub.
+While the rest of the OST unfortunately isn't as memorable, the notable tracks more than make up for it, I find.

 Needless to say, I loved this movie.
 It had some epic action, some brilliantly done characters, and an ability to really mesmerize me for the 1 hour and 55 minutes that it had to show, making it feel like so much less time has passed.
 It is one of the most captivating, emotionally resonant films and anime I've seen to date, and of the Macross installments thus far, this is the one I arguably love the most.